-Nuclear weapons tests are experiments carried out to determine the effectiveness, performance and explosive capacity of nuclear weapons.
-Nuclear Weapon Test List · Underground Nuclear.
-Nuclear weapons testing provides practical information on how weapons work, how detonations are affected by different conditions, and how personnel, structures and equipment are affected when subjected to nuclear explosions.
-However, nuclear tests have often been used as an indicator of scientific and military strength.
+Nuclear weapons tests are experiments conducted to assess the performance, effectiveness, and explosive capacity of nuclear weapons.
+These tests provide valuable information on how weapons work, how detonations are affected by different conditions, and how personnel, structures, and equipment are affected when exposed to nuclear explosions.
+Additionally, nuclear tests have often been used as a symbol of scientific and military strength.
 Many tests have been politically motivated; most nuclear-weapon states publicly declared their nuclear status through a nuclear test.

 India and Pakistan announced unilateral moratoriums on nuclear testing in 1998 and have not conducted any since then.
 In 1955, United States Operation Wigwam conducted a single submarine nuclear test at a depth of 600 m to determine the vulnerability of submarines to nuclear energy explosions.
 The partial nuclear-test-ban treaty makes it illegal to detonate any nuclear explosion anywhere except underground, in order to reduce atmospheric precipitation.
-Underground nuclear testing was banned by the 1996 Comprehensive Nuclear-Test-Ban Treaty (CTBT), which bans all nuclear explosions on Earth.
+Underground nuclear testing was banned by the 1996 Comprehensive Nuclear-Test-Ban Treaty (CTBT), which prohibits all nuclear explosions on Earth.
 At first, neither the United States nor the Soviet Union had many nuclear weapons to spare, so their nuclear tests were relatively limited.